sede-open/pyELQ/.github/pull_request_template.md

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+If this PR is related to an issue please link it correctly, see ['linking a pull request to an issue'](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue)

 Fixes # (issue)

 ## Type of change